 Improves skin laxity

-Reduces fine lines and wrinkles, enlarged pores, and skin discolorations
+Reduces fine lines and wrinkles

+Reduces enlarged pores

+Improves skin discolorations

 Microneedling Costs

-Microneedling is an affordable skin rejuvenating procedure for all.
-Several factors may influence your exact cost per treatment.
-During your consultation, your skin care specialist will discuss the price in great detail with you.
+This treatment is an affordable skin rejuvenating procedure.
+Several factors may influence your exact Microneedling cost.
+During your consultation, your skin care specialist will discuss prices in greater detail.
 Once we have the proper information, we will build a plan that is perfect for your specific needs and desires.
-We make sure all treatments canfit comfortably into any budget.
+We make sure all treatments fit comfortably into your budget.

 Does Micro Needling Hurt?

-Numbing cream makes the procedure virtually painless for most people. *Different patients will experience different levels of pain during their treatments.
-A published patient survey in JAMA Dermatology reports that on a scale of pain between 1 and 10, with ten being the most painful, most patients rated their pain level as one.
+Numbing cream makes the procedure virtually painless for most people.
+Experiences vary per patient.* However, a published patient survey in JAMA Dermatology asked patients to describe Microneedling pain.
+On a pain scale between 1 and 10, with ten being the most painful, most patients rated their pain level as one.
 The study concludes, “the needling procedure was not painful.” ¹

 Micro-Needling Downtime and Recovery

-Micro-Needling treatments do not require littleany downtime or recovery.
+Micro-Needling treatments require little to no downtime..
 Afterward, you can expect some skin redness and mild swelling.
 These symptoms go away within 24 to 72 hours.
-During your free Micro-Needling consultation, Micro-needling side effects will be covered fully. better you canto experience You will also receive instructions on the care you will require as you recover.
+During your free Micro-Needling consultation, Micro-needling side effects will be covered fully.

 Micro Needling Side Effects

-Micro -Needling is FDA-cleared.
-This procedure does not require the use of surgery, harmful chemicals, or lasers.
+Micro Needling is FDA-cleared.
+It does not require the use of surgery, harmful chemicals, or lasers.
 It is a safe way to rejuvenate your skin naturally.
 Side effects are rare.
 People require little to no downtime.
 However, patients may experience redness and mild swelling after the treatment.
 These symptoms go away within 24 to 72 hours.

 During your consultation, your specialist will discuss the possibility of side effects in better detail.
 We can answer any questions or concerns you may have about the procedure and what you can expect to experience afterward.